awsdocs/aws-freertos-docs/doc_source/getting_started_espressif.md

 make flash monitor
 ```

-You can monitor the messages that your device sends to the AWS Cloud with the AWS IoT console's MQTT client\.
+You can use the MQTT client in the AWS IoT console to monitor the messages that your device sends to the AWS Cloud\.

 **To subscribe to the MQTT topic with the AWS IoT MQTT client**